csye-6225-spring2024/webapp/README.md

 ------------------
 Steps to Build the Application:
 1. run "npm i" or "npm install" -- to install dependencies
-2. run "npm i sequelize mysql2 body-parser express -- to install additional packages
+2. run "npm i sequelize mysql2 body-parser express email-validator-- to install additional packages
 3. run "npm start" -- to run the application
 -----------------------------